MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-sapsapdependency.md

 ---
-Description: 'CIM\_SAPSAPDependency is an association between one ServiceAccessPoint and another ServiceAccessPoint that indicates that the latter is required for the former to utilize or connect with its Service.' ms.assetid: '0b806e1e-2536-4c68-8a69-acedbb929023'
+Description: CIM\_SAPSAPDependency is an association between one ServiceAccessPoint and another ServiceAccessPoint that indicates that the latter is required for the former to utilize or connect with its Service. ms.assetid: 0b806e1e-2536-4c68-8a69-acedbb929023
-title: 'CIM\_SAPSAPDependency class'
+title: CIM\_SAPSAPDependency class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_SAPSAPDependency class